-Brain zaps are electrical shock sensations in the brain.
-They can happen in a person who is decreasing or stopping their use of certain medications, particularly antidepressants.
+Brain zaps are sensory disturbances that feel like electrical shock sensations in the brain.
+They can happen when a person decreases or stops using certain medications, particularly antidepressants.

 Brain zaps are not harmful and will not damage the brain.
 However, they can be bothersome, disorienting, and disruptive to sleep.